 The plan is based on following best practices as they are established with the most up to date research into COVID-19.
 The health, safety and well-being of our community is at the forefront of all of our decisions and plans.
 While we cannot guarantee that no one will be exposed to COVID-19 at school we are committed to doing everything possible to limit the exposure.
 For this reason, our plan is based on the following best practices as they are established with the most up to date research into COVID-19.
 We recognize that this research is evolving and developing at a rapid rate so we must be flexible to change what we are doing when the research provides data for changes.

 Pickering College will employ measures using the following guiding principles:

-- Physical Distancing – Policies and procedures will be put in place to reduce the number of people on campus and keep those that are present at a safe distance from each other.
+- Physical Distancing – Policies and procedures will be put in place to reduce the number of people on campus (remote work, no visitors etc.) and keep those that are present at a safe distance from each other.

 - Engineering Controls – Barriers (markers to indicate distance, plexiglass barriers) or recommended engineering controls to separate people.
 Shift staggering including working remotely.